mmaceira/multi-model-intent-classifier/README.md

 - For GPU support, install `faiss-gpu` instead

 ### Long First Run
-- The first run downloads the CLINC150 dataset (~50MB) from HuggingFace
+- The first run downloads the dataset (CLINC150 ~50MB, NLU++ ~10MB) from HuggingFace/GitHub
 - This is a one-time download and is cached for subsequent runs
-- Use `config/config_tiny_dataset.yaml` for faster testing
+- Use `config/dataset/clinc150/tiny.yaml` or `config/dataset/nlu_plus/tiny.yaml` for faster testing

 ### Model Not Found
 - Ensure you've run the training pipeline first: `python scripts/pipeline/run_all.py`